Frisco Vacation Guide

 How many parks are in Frisco TX?

 Frisco has over 50 developed parks covering more than 2,200 acres of parkland.
-These range from small neighborhood pocket parks to large 74-acre community complexes like Northeast Community Park.
+They range from small neighborhood pocket parks to large 74-acre community complexes like Northeast Community Park.
 The city continues to develop new park spaces as the community grows.

 What is the best park in Frisco TX for families?